CP1404/Practicals/prac_06/README.md

       # do something with i (the index) and guitar (the element)
   ```

+# Reflection

+We are just past halfway, so it's helpful to stop and reflect, and adjust as needed.

+Download and save the template markdown file [REFLECTION.md](REFLECTION.md) to your `prac_06` folder.
+Write short but meaningful answers to the questions in that file.

 # Practice & Extension Work

 Use these exercises as much-needed practice and as ways to learn new things.